Spanier family collection

 Object

-Kartell-Convent fraternal ribbon with medallion received by Lothar (John) Spanier in Berlin, Germany.
-This was the only all Jewish dueling fraternity and these colors may have been issued for fencing prowess.
+Kartell-Convent fraternal ribbon with medallion received by John (Hans) Lothar Spanier in Berlin, Germany.
+This was the only all Jewish dueling fraternity.
+These colors may have been issued for fencing prowess.
 The ribbon is embroidered with his monogram and the fraternity motto.
 The K-C [Kartell-Convent der Verbindungen Deutscher Studenten Juedischen Glaubens] was a national organization that brought together Jewish student fraternities in Germany.
-The K-C was outlawed in 1933/34 by the Nazi government, along with other Jewish groups.
-Lothar, who had become a dentist, emigrated to the United States in 1939.
-His parents, Rabbi Meier and Charlotte Mayer Spanier, committed suicide to avoid their scheduled September 1942 deportation to the concentration camps.
+Along with other Jewish groups, the K-C was outlawed in 1933 or 1934 by the Nazi government.
+John, often called Lothar, became a dentist and immigrated to the United States in 1939.
+His parents, Meier and Charlotte Mayer Spanier, committed suicide to avoid their scheduled deportation to concentration camps in September 1942.